Exabyte-io/documentation/docs/ui/specific/homepage.md

 The Machine Learning functionality offered by our platform can be accessed as the second main option.
 Such functionality affords for the building of data-driven statistical models, based on results of materials simulations.
 The techniques implemented in our platform are the object of a [dedicated tutorial](/tutorials/ml/train-ml-model.md).

-Machine Learning allows for example to predict new material properties by applying previously-trained models.
+Machine Learning allows to predict new material properties by applying previously-trained models.
 In addition, new models can be trained by designing appropriate workflows, or use some of their pre-defined templates.

+!!! note "Limited availability"
+    Machine learning is a feature under active development and has a proof-of-concept status.
+Some items below may not be available yet.

 ![Machine Learning Flowchart](/images/ml-flowchart.png "Machine Learning Flowchart")